raymundpaulfontanilla/raymundpaulfontanilla/README.md

 - 📄 Know about my experiences [Planning Stage](Planning Stage)

-- ⚡ Fun fact **I am a career shifter which is Information Security Enthusiasts , who can try to learn the fundamentals of full stack web development with secure coding and focuses in a backend development, to make a secure web application of the client to protect their Personal Identifiable Information(PII).**
+- ⚡ Fun fact **I am a career shifter which is Information Security Enthusiasts , who can try to learn the backend web development with api secure coding, to make a secure web application of the client to protect their Personal Identifiable Information(PII).**
 -
 <h3 align="left">Connect with me:</h3>
 <p align="left">